Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 ### The Endless Wait

 Just as with every CodinGame contest, a couple of hours before the contest starts, people start gathering in the chat.
-Hype starts to build up and you can feel the excitement rushing through your veins and you think "This is gonna be one hell of a week!".
+Hype starts to build up and you can feel the excitement running through your veins and you think "This is gonna be one hell of a week!".
-But before you know it, time's up!
+But before you know it, the time has already come!

 ### Ready, Set, Go!

 The contest has finally started.
-In the beginning I spend a bit of time reading through the rules and understanding how the game works before I just start coding.
+In the beginning I like to spend some time reading through the rules and understanding how the game works before I start coding.
 A couple of hours into the contest I had made it to the bronze league and kept adding small conditions to improve my AI.

 ## Sunday(Day 2) &ndash; State Machine

-The next day, I just continued tweaking the behaviour of my busters a bit.
+The next day, I just continued working on the behaviour of my busters a bit.
-I made a very basic state machine where the busters decided what to do in the following order:
+I made a very basic state machine where the busters decided what to do with the following priorities:

 1. Am I carrying a ghost inside of the base?
 Release it.
 2. Am I carrying a ghost?
 Move towards the base.
-3. Always stun opponent if possible.
+3. Always stun an opponent if possible.
 4. Bust the ghost with the least stamina of all the visible ones.
-5. If no ghosts are visible, then wander.
+5. If no ghosts are visible, then wander around a predefined path.

 ![]({{ "/static/img/contests/codebusters/rank5th.png" | prepend: site.baseurl }}){:.right-half}

-With around 70 lines of code, these simple commands got me to the awesome rank of 5/531.
+With around 70 lines of code, these simple commands got me to the amazing rank of 5/531.
-But there were still 6 days to go, a lot was going to happen!
+But there were still 6 days to go, a lot was about to happen!

 ### Offline Simulator

 Ranking 5th was considered pretty good for me, but it was still very annoying to wait for so long to see if a change was good or bad.
 So I ended up programming an offline simulator over night and I made quite a lot of progress.
-I still had a few things to fix, still, but I had gotten movement, busting and releasing done.
+I still had a few things to fix, but I had gotten movement, busting and releasing ready.

 ## Monday(Day 3) &ndash; Road to Silver!

 ### The Bronze Boss

-On the long wait for the bronze boss, I didn't think of much to improve for the AI.
+On the long wait for the bronze boss, I couldn't think of much improvement for the AI.
 However, I ended up making 3 small changes:

-* Ignore ghosts with stamina 40 cause they take too long to bust.
+* Ignore ghosts with stamina 40 because they take too long to bust.
 * Stun opponents that are carrying ghosts before stunning opponents carrying nothing.
 * Improved the wandering path by covering more area.

-When the boss was finally unleashed, I was promoted to silver, and there wasn't any new change to the game rules, so I continued working on my simulator.
+When the boss was finally unleashed, I was promoted to silver, and there wasn't any changes to the game rules, so I continued working on my simulator.

 ### Back to The Simulator

-I finally finished the stunning for my simulator and it was working fine... well, until I found a terrible bug, that is.
+I finally finished the stunning for my simulator and it was working fine... well, until I found a horrible bug, that is.

 The simulator itself was working great and I could have a couple of AIs play hundreds of games in a minute to then look at the results.
 But the problem itself was in the game simulation.
 When I saw that the top-left team was winning 998 vs 2, I knew that there was something wrong.
+So I let it be, for now.

 ## Tuesday(Day 4) &ndash; Let's Talk Tactics